Which are Stravinsky's best pieces of music?

 Rite of Spring (1913)

-All three of Stravinsky's pre-World War I ballets are wonderful works, but start with the greatest masterpiece of the three: The Rite of Spring.
+All three of Stravinsky's pre-World War I ballets are wonderful works, but start with the greatest masterpiece of the three: The Rite of Spring, which is perhaps Stravinsky's most famous piece of music.
 It remains one of the most violent, visceral yet exciting pieces of music ever composed, let alone performed on the ballet stage.

 The scandal which attended its premiere was largely caused by Vaslav Nijinsky's grotesque and revolutionary choreography - such was the resulting hubbub that Stravinsky's music could hardly be heard.
 When it was performed in concert the audience's reaction was ecstatic and Stravinsky was carried shoulder high on the streets of Paris.